 All safety rules and regulations will be kept in the project site office for review by Landmark Builders' employees and subcontractors.
 Questions should be directed to the Project Superintendent or Safety Manager.
-All workers must attend Landmark Builders' safety orientation covering these rules, OSHA regulations and the Landmark Builders Safety Program.
+All workers must attend Landmark Builders' safety orientation covering these rules.
+All subcontractors must adhere to OSHA regulations and the Landmark Builders Safety Program at all times.